Specialist in the Finances of Divorce since 2003

 But, you need to accept that divorce is a legal process, as well as a financial and emotional one.
 Most people going through divorce have never encountered the legal system before.
 This is not the time to learn it by experimentation.
 Even those who do know it well – even, for example, an attorney going through her own divorce - have clouded judgment during this time regarding their own situation, and should seek outside, objective counsel.

-Consulting a qualified, experienced family-law attorney is so important that I require all clients to retain one, or at least have on board as a consultant, before I will proceed with my work for them.
+Consulting a qualified, experienced family-law attorney is so important that I require all clients to retain one, or be actively interviewing for one, before I will proceed with my work for them.
 This is true whether I am consulted by one party, to work on her/his behalf, or by a couple as a financial neutral.
 I can refer you to qualified attorneys in your area, if needed.
 Couples must each consult with a separate attorney.

 There are three things I want to share with you if you do not want to consult an attorney: